sagemath/trac_to_gh/Issue 6864.md

     sage: grid(True)
     sage: savefig('sage.png')
 ```
 in sage/plot/plot.py.
 However, there are others, which are unfortunately not anywhere near as easy to find, since they don't have a goofy caption.

+The point is these should not be cluttering up one's home directory.
 This one seems to do it right:

 ```
 sage: text("sage", (0,0), rgbcolor=(0,0,0)).save(SAGE_TMP + 'a.pdf')
 ```
 which is in the sage/plot/text.py, I think.
+It does not show up in my home directory.

 I'm not sure what else there is for sure, but I get at the very least the graphics which are attached.
 If you recognize them, post it here.
+Note also that there is a test.sobj and tmp.sws that get saved.

 Issue created by migration from https://trac.sagemath.org/ticket/6864